NEO vs. Google Classroom

 NEO Class page

-This was a comparison of the most important features between NEO and Google Classroom.
+This was a comparison of the most important feature differences between NEO and Google Classroom.

 NEO is a more attractive and comprehensive solution than Google Classroom.
 NEO helps schools manage all classroom activities, while Google Classroom has limited functionality and can hardly be categorized as an LMS.